perfsonar/docs/release_candidates/4.0rc3/_sources/FAQ.txt

 A: perfSONAR components are licensed under the Apache 2.0 license.

-Q:When attempting to publish data to esmond, a "301 MOVED PERMANENTLY" is returned.
-What should I do?
+*Q: When attempting to publish data to esmond, a "301 MOVED PERMANENTLY" is returned.
+What should I do?*

 A: If using the examples from: http://software.es.net/esmond/perfsonar_client_rest.html